 Texas Attorney General Ken Paxton has dropped a lawsuit against Coppell ISD alleging the district was teaching critical race theory in violation of state law.

-A Dallas County judge last week granted a joint notice of nonsuit, effectively dismissing the suit.
+A Dallas County district court judge last week granted a joint notice of nonsuit, effectively dismissing the suit, as first reported by Bloomberg Law.

 In March Paxton sued Coppell ISD for teaching “woke and hateful Critical Race Theory” – the idea that racism is systemic and engrained in public policy, and the basis of a legal framework dating back to the 1970s.
 While it’s generally taught in post-grad and law schools, Texas bars it in K-12 classrooms, though opponents of "CRT" have pointed to lessons about racism and other social justice topics as examples.